-The mode register is used to define the specific mode of operation of DDR SDRAM device.
-This definition includes the selection of a burst length, a burst type, a CAS latency and an operating mode, as shown in the Mode Register Diagram.
+woue Register Definition The mode register is used to define the specific mode of operation of DDR SDRAM devices.
+This definition includes the selection of a burst length, a burst type, a CAS latency and an operating mode, as shown in Figure 4, Mode Register Definition Diagram, on page 12.
 The mode register is programmed via the MODE REGISTER SET command (with BA0 = 0 and BA1 = 0) and will retain the stored information until it is programmed again or the device loses power (except for bit A8, which is self-clearing).
 Reprogramming the mode register will not alter the contents of the memory, provided it is performed correctly.
 The mode register must be loaded (reloaded) when all device banks are idle and no bursts are in progress, and the controller must wait the specified time before initiating the subsequent operation.
 Violating either of these requirements will result in unspecified operation.

-Mode register bits A0-A2 specify the burst length, A3 specifies the type of burst (sequential or interleaved), A4-A6 specify the CAS latency, and A7-A11 (128MB), A7-A12 (256MB, 512MB), or A7-A13 (1GB) specify the operating mode.
+Mode register bits A0-A2 specify the burst length, A3 specifies the type of burst (sequen- tial or interleaved), A4-A6 specify the CAS latency, and A7-A11 (128MB, 256MB) or A7- A12 (512MB) specify the operating mode.
+Burst Length Read and write accesses to DDR SDRAM devices are burst oriented, with the burst length being programmable, as shown in Figure 4, Mode Register Definition Diagram.

-Burst Length

-Read and write accesses to the DDR SDRAM are burst oriented, with the burst length being programmable, as shown in Mode Register Diagram.
 The burst length determines the maximum number of column locations that can be accessed for a given READ or WRITE command.
 Burst lengths of 2, 4, or 8 locations are available for both the sequential and the interleaved burst types.
 Reserved states should not be used, as unknown operation or incompatibility with future versions may result.
 When a READ or WRITE command is issued, a block of columns equal to the burst length is effectively selected.
 All accesses for that burst take place within this block, meaning that the burst will wrap within the block if a boundary is reached.
-The block is uniquely selected by A1-Ai when the burst length is set to two, by A2-Ai when the burst length is set to four and by A3-Ai when the burst length is set to four and by A3-Ai when the burst length is set to eight (where Ai is the most significant column address bit for a given configuration; see note 5 of Table 6, Burst Definition Table, on page 9).
+The block is uniquely selected by A1-A9 (128MB, 256MB) or A1-A9, A11 (512MB) when the burst length is set to two, by A2-A9 (128MB, 256MB) or A2-A9, A11 (512MB) when the burst length is set to four and by A3-A9 (128MB, 256MB) or A3-A9, A11 (512MB) when the burst length is set to eight.
 The remaining (least significant) address bit(s) is (are) used to select the starting location within the block.
-The programmed burst length applies to both read and write bursts.

-Burst Type

-Accesses within a given burst may be programmed to be either sequential or interleaved; this is referred to as the burst type and is selected via bit M3.

-The ordering of accesses within a burst is determined by the burst length, the burst type and the starting column address, as shown in Table 6, Burst Definition Table, on page 9.

-Read Latency

-The READ latency is the delay, in clock cycles, between the registration of a READ command and the availability of the first bit of output data.
-The latency can be set to 2 or 2.5 clocks, as shown in Figure 5, CAS Latency Diagram, on page 9.
+The programmed burst length applies to both READ and WRITE bursts.
+Burst Type Accesses within a given burst may be programmed to be either sequential or interleaved; this is referred to as the burst type and is selected via bit M3.
+The ordering of accesses within a burst is determined by the burst length, the burst type and the starting column address, as shown in Table 5, Burst Definition Table, on page 13.
+Read Latency The READ latency is the delay, in clock cycles, between the registration of a READ com- mand and the availability of the first bit of output data.
+The latency can be set to 2 or 2.5 clocks, as shown in Figure 5, CAS Latency Diagram, on page 14.

+If a READ command is registered at clock edge n, and the latency is m clocks, the data will be available nominally coincident with clock edge n + m.
+The CAS Latency Table indicates the operating frequencies at which each CAS latency setting can be used.
+Reserved states should not be used as unknown operation or incompatibility with future versions may result.

+Figure 4: Mode Register Definition Diagram

+128MB Module Address Bus

-Table 6: Burst Definition Table
+Table 5:Burst Definition Table